-- Protected species are active within the local area and may be subject to temporary light and noise disturbance as a result of the works. - Increase in night-time noise may result in temporary disturbance/nuisance for nocturnal species if active in proximity. - Carriageway lighting is present throughout the scheme extents however the addition of any temporary lighting for the works may affect the foraging or commuting routes of nocturnal protected species which may be active in the surrounding area. - No impacts are anticipated on the ancient woodland located approx. 30m north of the scheme extents due to factors including distance and the scheme being maintained within the carriageway boundary.
+- Desk study indicates protected species are active within the local area and may be subject to temporary light/noise disturbance as a result of the works. - Increase in night-time noise may result in temporary disturbance/nuisance for nocturnal species if active in proximity. - There is no carriageway lighting throughout the scheme and any temporary lighting for the works may affect the foraging or commuting routes of nocturnal protected species which may be active in the surrounding area.

 - Operatives will remain vigilant for the presence of protected species within or near the works.
 If a protected species is seen on or near the scheme, all works will be stopped until the animal passes by.
 The protected species will not be approached and the area will be temporarily isolated until the animal has moved on.
-Any sightings will be reported to the E&S Team. - Amey's environmental briefings on protected species will be delivered to operatives prior to the start of construction. - Directional lighting will be used for all construction activities where works are required at night to minimise the impact of temporary lighting on foraging nocturnal species.
-This will include avoiding light spill onto adjacent woodland parcels, including the structure located at the northern extent of the scheme. - No vehicles, machinery or materials will be parked/stored on any soft verges. - Additional mitigation measures in Noise and Vibration and Road drainage and the water environment will be implemented.
+Any sightings will be reported to the E&S Team. - Directional lighting will be used for all construction activities where works are required at night to minimise the impact of temporary lighting on foraging and commuting nocturnal species.
+This will include avoiding light spill onto watercourses and adjacent woodland parcels. - Impacts from noise will be kept to a minimum through the use of appropriate mufflers and silencers fitted to machinery.
+All exhaust silencers will be checked at regular intervals to ensure efficiency. - No vehicles, machinery or materials will be parked/stored on any soft verges. - Additional mitigation measures in Noise and Vibration and Road drainage and the water environment will be implemented.